IIIF/api/source/api/content-state/0.9/index.md

 Any content state that is in JSON-LD form, rather than a simple URI string, _MUST_ be encoded in this way when declared inline in an HTML document or passed as an HTTP request parameter (e.g., GET or POST), and a client _MUST_ accept it in this form.

-Simple URI forms _MAY_ be either plain strings, URI-encoded plain strings, or content-state encoded strings, and a client _MUST_ accept these forms and distinguish between them.
+Simple URI forms _MAY_ be either plain strings, URI-encoded plain strings, or content-state encoded strings as above, and a client _MUST_ accept these forms and distinguish between them.

 When published as inline, encoded JSON-LD in the full form given in 2.2, the content state Annotation _MAY_ omit the `id` and `@context` properties.

 When published on a server for clients to fetch over HTTP, in the same way a client would fetch a Manifest or Collection, content states _MUST_ be valid JSON-LD documents conforming to the [IIIF Presentation API][prezi-api] and served as described in [Section 5][contentstate-http] below.
 They _SHOULD NOT_ be encoded, but _MAY_ have other encodings appropriate for JSON content, such as `Content-Encoding: gzip` to reduce the response size.

-#### 2.3.2 Examples of Content State Encoding
+#### 2.3.2.
+Examples of Content State Encoding

 ```javascript